 MArch applicants who have completed or are about to complete an undergraduate degree in a non-professional program in architecture or environmental studies may apply for advanced standing in design.
 Advanced standing is determined after a complete review of the applicant’s portfolio and transcripts by the admissions committee.

 While we seek to determine advanced standing during the admissions process, eligibility in some curricular areas may be determined during the fall orientation week at the start of the program.
-Accepted students will be notified of advanced standing status in their letters of admission, including whether or not they should prepare materials for evaluation during the fall orientation week.
+Accepted students will be notified of advanced standing status in their letters of admission.